Skip to content

 sudo bettercap -eval "set arp.spoof.targets 192.168.1.20; arp.spoof on"

-To quickly get the help menu of a module and quit bettercap (basically like a man command), you can use the -eval argument, for example:
+To quickly get a module’s help menu and quit (like a man command), use -eval:

 Terminal window